 Below you will find the current declaration of conformity.
 Declarations of conformity from previous years can be obtained by using the year filter below.

-• Declaration of Conformity 2023
+Declaration of Conformity 2025

 LUDWIG BECK am Rathauseck – Textilhaus Feldmeier Aktiengesellschaft

-pursuant to Section 161 of the German Stock Corporation Act (AktG)
+Declaration of Conformity 2025 with the German Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act (AktG)

-The Executive Board and Supervisory Board of LUDWIG BECK am Rathauseck - Textilhaus Feldmeier Aktiengesellschaft declare pursuant to Section 161 AktG that the recommendations of the "Government Commission on the German Corporate Governance Code" published by the Federal Ministry of Justice and Consumer Protection in the official section of the Federal Gazette have been complied with and will be complied with in the future with the following exceptions:
+The Executive Board and Supervisory Board of LUDWIG BECK am Rathauseck – Textilhaus Feldmeier Aktiengesellschaft declare in accordance with Section 161 of the German Stock Corporation Act (AktG) that the recommendations of the "Government Commission on the German Corporate Governance Code" published by the Federal Ministry of Justice and Consumer Protection in the official section of the Federal Gazette have been complied with and will be complied with in the future with the following exceptions:

 2. The Supervisory Board has not formed a nomination committee (recommendation D.4 of the Code).
 The Supervisory Board is of the opinion that the preparation of election proposals for Supervisory Board members to the Annual General Meeting should take place in the plenum, which has a manageable number of six members.

-3. On March 24, 2021, the Supervisory Board adopted a system for the remuneration of Executive Board members in accordance with the new Section 87a of the German Stock Corporation Act (AktG) introduced by the ARUG II, which does not fully comply with the recommendations of the Code.
-Recommendation G.3 sentence 1 of the Code, according to which the Supervisory Board shall use a suitable peer group of other companies, whose composition it discloses, to assess the customary nature of the specific total remuneration of the Executive Board members in comparison to other companies, is not complied with.
+3. The current system for the remuneration of Executive Board members in accordance with Section 87a AktG, adopted by the Supervisory Board on March 24, 2021, and confirmed without change by resolution on March 27, 2025, and accordingly the current service contracts with the Executive Board members, do not fully comply with the recommendations of the Code.
+Recommendation G.3 sentence 1 of the Code, according to which the Supervisory Board should use an appropriate peer group of other third-party entities, the composition of which it discloses, to assess the customary nature of the actual total remuneration of the Executive Board members compared to other companies, is not complied with.
 The remuneration system adopted by the Supervisory Board on March 24, 2021, does not provide for such a peer group comparison.
-This is because there is currently no sufficient number of listed companies based in Germany that are comparable to LUDWIG BECK in terms of size and sector.
-Therefore, in the Supervisory Board’s opinion, the determination and disclosure of a representative peer group is currently out of the question.
-Nevertheless, the Supervisory Board checks by comparison with non-listed companies in the fashion industry in a broader sense that the Executive Board remuneration is appropriate and customary.
+This is because there is an insufficient number of listed companies domiciled in Germany that are comparable to LUDWIG BECK in terms of size and sector.
+Therefore, the determination and disclosure of a representative peer group is currently out of the question, in the Supervisory Board’s opinion.
+Nevertheless, the Supervisory Board ensures, by comparison with non-listed companies in the fashion industry in the broader sense, that the Executive Board's remuneration is appropriate and customary.

 Christian Greiner